-This page contains all the firmware release notes for the Ultimaker S5, including updates for the Ultimaker S5 Pro Bundle.
+This page contains all the firmware release notes for the Ultimaker S5 and Ultimaker S3, including updates for the Ultimaker S5 Pro Bundle.

 Skip to release notes for:

 Firmware 6.0, Firmware 5.8.0, Firmware 5.8.1, Firmware 5.8.2, Firmware 5.7.2, Firmware 5.7.3, Firmware 5.6.8, Firmware 5.5.12, Firmware 5.4.24, Firmware 5.4.27, Firmware 5.2.8, Firmware 5.2.11.
 Firmware 5.1, Firmware 5.1.8

 Firmware 6.0 is an upgrade to the Ultimaker S-line printers.
 In this firmware the operating system of the printer is upgraded to Debian Buster.
 This in itself brings security improvements to the printer.
 In addition to the security upgrade, network firewall functionality has been added. .